google/password-alert/chrome/README.md

 Most users and organizations should be able to use the version in the Chrome Web Store without needing to compile it themselves.
-Google for Work enterprises can configure settings using maganged storage as described in
+Google for Work enterprises can configure settings using managed storage as described in
 [the deployment guide](http://goo.gl/7AIw1S).